XOSL

 xOSL (meaning Extended Operating System Loader) is a bootloader. xOSL was originally developed by Geurt Vos.

+Additional layout design by Dan Duskin, and graphical logo by Mark Monciardini.

 History

 xOSL is free software released under the GPL-2.0-only license.
 The project was actively developed by Geurt Vos between 1999 and 2001 and spanned four major revisions and two minor revisions after its initial creation.

 From its origin in xOSL version 1.0.0, xOSL underwent major changes in ver.
 1.1.0, 1.1.1, 1.1.2 and 1.1.3.
 These revisions were significant departures from one another, and introduced new features to the program.
 These features ranged from drastic user interface improvements to improved compatibility on diverse hardware platforms.

 xOSL ver.
 1.1.4 and 1.1.5 only introduced improvements to existing functionality and repaired features that should have been functional in their predecessors.
 Although their improvements were subtle, they did serve to stabilize a developing protocol, and are the most polished revisions of the original to date.

 The project lapsed into a dormant state and was abandoned by its original developer from 2001 to 2007. xOSL remained available for download and use throughout this period.